Harlan Ellison, Science Fiction Legend, Dead At 84

 “Susan Ellison has asked me to announce the passing of writer Harlan Ellison, in his sleep, earlier today.
 “For a brief time I was here, and for a brief time, I mattered.”—HE, 1934-2018.
 Arrangements for a celebration of his life are pending.”

 Ellison’s contribution to science fiction is enormous.
 According to his website Ellison Webderland, he wrote or edited 75 books and wrote over 1,700 stories, essays, articles, and newspaper columns, 24 teleplays, and 12 motion pictures.
-He won multiple Hugo awards, Nebula awards, Bram Stoker awards, Edgar Allan Poe awards of the Mystery Writers of America, Georges Méliès fantasy film awards, and Audie Awards.
+He won multiple Hugo awards, Nebula awards, Bram Stoker awards, Edgar Allan Poe awards of the Mystery Writers of America, Georges Melies fantasy film awards, and Audie Awards.
 These are just some of his highly influential works and recognition or awards he received for his work during his lifetime.
 The magnitude of his work is breathtaking.

 Among Harlan’s best-known works are A Boy and His Dog that was published in 1969 and turned into a feature film in 1975.
 It became a cult classic and starred Don Johnson of Miami Vice fame.
 He also authored a short story collection titled Shatterday.
 Published in 1980, the title story in the collection would become the basis for the first episode of the 1985 reboot of the television series The Twilight Zone.
 He served as consultant on the series.
 The story “Jeffty is Five” that’s part of the Shatterday collection won a Nebula award and a Hugo award as well as an online poll of Locus (a science fiction and fantasy fiction) readers as the best short story of all time.